nickgillian/grt/README.md

 http://www.nickgillian.com/wiki/pmwiki.php?n=GRT.GestureRecognitionToolkit

-On UNIX platforms, an examples folder will automatically be generated in the build directory after you successfully build the main GRT library.
+If you build the GRT using CMake, an examples folder will automatically be generated in the build directory after you successfully build the main GRT library.
 Example applications can then be directly run from this example directory.
-To run any of the examples, open terminal in the examples directory and run:
+To run any of the examples, open terminal in the grt/build/examples directory and run:

     ./ExampleName